tarakpatel18/jQueryPresentation/README.md

 ## About plugin

 Using this plugin, you can create stunning presentations on the web.
-This plugin has awesome CSS effects, jQuery animation options, documentation, and 6 months of support.
+This plugin has awesome CSS effects, jQuery animation options, and documentation.
 For more detail please check documentation page on demo site.

 ## License